Howard Cruse

 Howard Cruse (May 2, 1944 – November 26, 2019) was an American alternative cartoonist known for the exploration of gay themes in his comics.
-First coming to attention in the 1970s during the underground comix movement with Barefootz, he was the founding editor of Gay Comix in 1980, created the gay-themed strip Wendel during the 1980s, and reached a more mainstream audience in 1995 when an imprint of DC Comics published his graphic novel Stuck Rubber Baby.
+First coming to attention in the 1970s, during the underground comix movement with Barefootz, he was the founding editor of Gay Comix in 1980, created the gay-themed strip Wendel during the 1980s, and reached a more mainstream audience in 1995 when an imprint of DC Comics published his graphic novel Stuck Rubber Baby.

 Early life

-Cruse was born on May 2, 1944 in Birmingham, Alabama and raised in nearby Springville, the son of a preacher and a homemaker.
+Cruse was born on May 2, 1944, in Birmingham, Alabama, and raised in nearby Springville, the son of a preacher and a homemaker.
 His earliest published cartoons were in The Baptist Student when he was in high school.
 His work later appeared in Fooey and Sick.
 He attended high school at Indian Springs School in (what is now) Indian Springs, Alabama, and college at Birmingham-Southern College, where he studied drama.

 Cruse worked for about a decade in television.
 In 1977, Cruse moved to New York City, where he met Eddie Sedarbaum, his life partner, in April 1979.
 Sedarbaum founded the New York activist group Queens Gays and Lesbians United.
-They married after moving to North Adams, Massachusetts.
+The couple moved to North Adams, Massachusetts, in 2003, and were married there the following year.